ISISNeutronMuon/MDMC/doc/pages/introduction.rst

 MDMC uses external molecular dynamics packages to run the simulations.
 Currently `LAMMPS <https://lammps.sandia.gov>`_ is the only MD engine implemented.
+The code for MDMC is written such as to be straightforward extentable and we welcome requests to which other MD packages should be extended to.

-MDMC can also be used to run simulations without refinement, providing the power of Python scripting and a number of helper methods to simplify setting up simulations.
+MDMC can be used to run simulations without refinement, and MDMC comces with a number of helper methods aimed at simplifing setting up simulations.

 Refinement
 ----------